ChengdaXu/android-interview-questions/README.md

 #### Views and ViewGroups

 * **Optimizing layouts in Android** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_softwareengineer-androiddev-android-activity-7269208182390951936-dAg3)
+    - ViewStub: A ViewStub in Android is an invisible, zero-sized View used for lazy inflation of layouts.
+It acts as a placeholder for a layout resource, delaying its inflation until explicitly requested, which improves performance by reducing initial layout overhead.

 * **What is `View` in Android?**
+    - View is the fundamental building block for creating user interface (UI) components.

 * **Difference between `View.GONE` and `View.INVISIBLE`?** - [Learn from here](https://stackoverflow.com/questions/11556607/android-difference-between-invisible-and-gone)
+    - View.GONE: This view is invisible, and it doesn't take any space for layout purposes.
+    - View.INVISIBLE: This view is invisible, but it still takes up space for layout purposes.

 * **Can you a create custom view?
 How?**